kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

     SELECT
         p.ProductID,
         p.ProductName,
-        p.UnitPrice,
+        p.BaseSalary,
         p.UnitsInStock,
         c.CategoryName,
         -- Calculate derived values
-        COALESCE(p.UnitPrice * p.UnitsInStock, 0) AS InventoryValue,
+        COALESCE(p.BaseSalary * p.UnitsInStock, 0) AS InventoryValue,
-        ROW_NUMBER() OVER (PARTITION BY p.CategoryID ORDER BY p.UnitPrice DESC) AS PriceRankInCategory, NTILE(4) OVER (ORDER BY p.UnitPrice) AS PriceQuartile FROM Products p
+        ROW_NUMBER() OVER (PARTITION BY p.CategoryID ORDER BY p.BaseSalary DESC) AS PriceRankInCategory, NTILE(4) OVER (ORDER BY p.BaseSalary) AS PriceQuartile FROM Products p
     INNER JOIN Categories c ON p.CategoryID = c.CategoryID
-    WHERE p.UnitPrice IS NOT NULL
+    WHERE p.BaseSalary IS NOT NULL
 ),
 CategoryStats AS (
     SELECT
         CategoryName,
         COUNT(*) AS ProductCount,
-        AVG(UnitPrice) AS AvgPrice,
+        AVG(BaseSalary) AS AvgPrice,
-        MAX(UnitPrice) AS MaxPrice,
+        MAX(BaseSalary) AS MaxPrice,
         SUM(InventoryValue) AS TotalInventoryValue
     FROM ProductAnalysis
     GROUP BY CategoryName